 This mitigation strategy should not be interpreted that internet users visiting the organisation’s public internet-accessible websites need to be authenticated by a web proxy.

 Operating system generic exploit mitigation

 Operating system generic exploit mitigation e.g. Data Execution Prevention (DEP), Address Space Layout Randomisation (ASLR) and Enhanced Mitigation Experience Toolkit (EMET).

 Security-Enhanced Linux (SELinux) and grsecurity are examples of exploit mitigation mechanisms for Linux operating systems.

-These technologies provide system-wide measures to help mitigate techniques used to exploit security vulnerabilities, including for applications which EMET is specifically configured to protect, even in cases where the existence and details of security vulnerabilities are not publicly known.
+These technologies provide system-wide measures to help mitigate techniques used to exploit vulnerabilities, including for applications which EMET is specifically configured to protect, even in cases where the existence and details of vulnerabilities are not publicly known.